This post may contain affiliate links. Please read my disclosure policy.

 The last step before roasting is to slather the bird with a mixture of softened butter, olive oil, and granulated garlic.
 The garlic butter rub goes both under the skin of the breast portion and all over the exterior of the turkey.

-Roasting the Dry Brined Turkey
+How to Roast a Dry Brined Turkey

 Roast the turkey at 325 degrees F for about 12 to 15 minutes per pound, to an internal temperature of 165 degrees F when measured in the thickest part of the thigh.
 Brined turkeys can have a tendency to cook a bit faster so watch it closely towards the end of the cooking time.